cfoust/byt/README.md

 The editor is very much a work in progress and currently is not even close to being functional.
 The roadmap is as follows:
-- [ ] Create the editor's buffer
+- [X] Create the editor's buffer
   - [X] Implement a piece table
-  - [ ] Allow for undos that properly restore the state of the piece table
+  - [X] Allow for undos and redos that properly restore the state of the piece table
-  - [ ] Record timestamps for every edit to allow for exploring the file over time in the future
+  - [ ] Record timestamps for every edit to allow for exploring the file over time
 - [ ] Set up the rudiments of the editor itself.
 Should have no knowledge of rendering, just implements functionality over buffers.
 - [ ] Include Lua for editor extensibility.